13Legend31/Excellent-Video-Game-Tbh/README.md

 # Installer only works if bash installed.
 To manually install:
-1. Go to .../RhythmGame\DontCrash\Content\Paks and unzip contents of PakFile into this folder
+1. Go to ...\RhythmGame\DontCrash\Content\Paks and unzip contents of PakFile into this folder
 2. Run RhythmTrack.exe and play game

 # Source Code Files in SourceFiles folder